 Township Christmas Tree to be lit and Santa arrives!

-The DJ will be playing some holiday music until the Jefferson Township Middle School Chorus under the direction of Joan Lucas performs “Sweet Singing in the Choir” and leads a holiday sing-a-long.
-Soon after, Mayor Russ Felter’s 2014 Citizens of the Year Debi Merz and Eric Wilsusen are expected to throw the light switch to light up the gazebo and all the trees in the municipal complex!
+DJ Matt will be playing some holiday music until the Jefferson Township Middle School Chorus under the direction of Danielle Schreck performs “Sweet Singing in the Choir” and leads a holiday sing-a-long.
+Soon after, Mayor Russ Felter’s 2015 Citizens of the Year Kathy Damerel and James Perrier are expected to throw the light switch to light up the gazebo and all the trees in the municipal complex!